PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ##### _Source: https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781838550356/1/ch01lvl1sec13/ml-development-life-cycle_

-Things are fairly simple (process wise) until we get to the final stage **Integrate and Deploy** and its continous integration with **Validating and Testing the Algorithm**.
+Things are fairly simple (process wise) until we get to the final stage **Integrate and Deploy** and its continuous integration with **Validating and Testing the Algorithm**.

 This is where Azure Machine Learning studio shines the most.
 It presents the most complete and intuitive model lifecycle management experience alongside integrating with Azure DevOps and also with GitHub.